cyberforge1/cyberforge1/README.md

 - 👋 Hello!
 I'm **Oliver**.
 Wonderful to have you here
 - 🚀 I'm passionate about learning technology and finding creative solutions
-- 📚 Based in Sydney and partnered with the _nology Program
+- 🌱 Exploring AI Agents, AWS Solutions Architecture, and ETL data pipelines
 - 🧩 Currently focusing on postgraduate studies and earning AWS certifications
 - 🌏 I also greatly enjoy filmmaking, exploring the world, and seeking new adventures
-- 🌱 Actively exploring AI Agents, AWS Solutions Architecture, and ETL data pipelines

 ### Contact Me:
 - 📬 Email me at obj809@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/obj809/)